azsk/AzTS-docs/07-AzTS REST APIs/Authentication flow for AzTS REST APIs.md

 ```

-AzTS admin will also provide scope of the WebAPI for which token has to be generated.

 |Parameter|Description|Required?|
 |--|--|--|
 |Tenant ID|Tenant identifier of the authority to issue token.
 It can also contain the value "consumers" or "organizations".|Yes|